You use so many different things every day and they are made out of an enormous range of different materials.

 Some of those materials can be changed by heat.
 Sometimes it might be a lot of heat, sometimes it might be just a little bit.
 Sometimes they change back when they cool down.

 If they're heated, they will melt, but ... how much heat?
 A warm room?
 A log fire?
 A furnace?
 Your experience tells you that plastic needs more than just a warm room to make it melt - for example, you wouldn't want to put them on a hot electric hob!

 One further thing: if the plastic bricks end up in the fire, they will not simply melt - they will burn.
-Now they're not plastic any more: black smoke, sticky black substances; burning is different to melting as the substance being burned turns into something completely different.
+Now they're not plastic any more - black smoke, sticky black substances - burning is different to melting as the substance being burnt turns into something completely different.

-In this worksheet have a think about the materials in the question, what you know about them, and use that to help you decide how the materials change.
+In this activity, we will think about different materials and what we know about them.
+We can use that to help us to decide how the materials will change when heated.